digiscot/digiscot-website/pages/projects/ormlie-community-association.md

 Those attending register with us and then each time they use the facility they sign in on our sign in sheets.
 Our staff take a short note of why the individual has used the facility each day.

+In Phase 1 we said we would attract 10 individuals to the project - in fact we have attracted 15.
+We didn't anticipate delivering computer training in this phase, however we have given computer help and tutoring to 7 individuals to help them improve their computing skills.

 ### Phase 2  May 2015 - July 2015

 Individuals gain IT access